RSE-Sheffield/old_team_site_nikola/site/posts/opencon.md

 <br>

 At the end of the day, we shared what we'd worked on, and settled in for the main Opencon London evening event.
-As the event talks went through more traditional remits of Opencon, from public engagement to open access to literature and data, it just reiterated to me that each strand of openness is yet another way to invite people in to science.
+As the event talks went through more traditional remits of OpenCon, from public engagement to open access to literature and data, it just reiterated to me that each strand of openness is yet another way to invite people in to science.
 For me, inviting people all the way in, into your code and data, your entire workflow, is the bravest and most rewarding of all!